Amateur Photographer verdict

 BVL-N49 · f/2.4 · 1/500s · 6.83mm · ISO50

 Portrait mode does well to produce blurred background people shots.
-It’s not the best I’ve ever seen, but it’s also certainly not the worst.
+It’s not the best I’ve ever seen, but it’s far from the worst.
 At social media sizes they look great, but you will notice some obvious fake outlining around hairlines and so on – especially if the hair is quite fussy.
 You can also use it for animals, where the same principle applies – so it works very well for smooth-haired breeds like mine.

 The selfie camera has AF, which puts it above several others on the market.
 Image: Amy Davies